How to Use the EMA Indicator

 We have seen how we can use the EMA indicator to smooth price data and help find the trend in both MT4 and MT5.

 Not only does this indicator help confirm the trend, but it can also be used to provide trading signals, as we saw with the exponential moving average crossover strategy.
+It is often used in combination with other indicators or tools to confirm the strength of a trend or signal.

 As with all moving averages, you need to be aware that the EMA indicator is a lagging indicator.
 Because it utilises past data, the price will always be on the move before the EMA reacts.
 Generally speaking, an exponential moving average will respond quicker to newer data compared with an SMA, as it assigns more weight to more recent prices.
 The exact curve characteristics are governed by the period you choose.